gohugoio/hugo/content/en/functions/highlight.md

 guessSyntax
 : Boolean.
 Default is `false`.\
-If the `LANG` parameter is blank or an unrecognized language, auto-detect the language if possible, otherwise use a fallback language.
+If the `LANG` argument is blank or an unrecognized language, auto-detect the language if possible, otherwise use a fallback language.

 {{% note %}}
 Instead of specifying both `lineNos` and `lineNumbersInTable`, you can use the following shorthand notation: